huntdatacenter/docs/docs/service-desk/README.md

 * [Lab orders](/service-desk/lab-orders).
 This page list service orders that can be requested by lab leaders and lab coordinators, such as adding new lab users, changing storage and compute resources and data transfers.
 * [Data space orders](/service-desk/data-space-orders).
 This page list service orders that can be requested by data space leaders and data space compliance coordinators, such as adding new labs and external data exports.
 * [Service center orders](/service-desk/service-center-orders).
 This page list service orders that can be requested by service center leaders and service center administrative coordinators, such as adding new data spaces.
+* [Data controller orders](/service-desk/data-controller-orders/).
+This page list service orders and requests for data controller administrators, such as data processing agreement upgrades and adding new service centers.